 They call Minnesota the “Land of 10,000 Lakes” for a reason, so if you prefer to get some exercise for yourself rather than just watching others, rent a canoe or a kayak and get on the water!
 Start at Wheel Fun Rentals on Lake Calhoun, and paddle, pedal or row through Lake of the Isles, Cedar Lake and Brownie Lake.
 Stop for a picnic with the kids at the sumptuously large Cedar Lake Park.
 Or if you prefer dry land, you can rent bikes and traverse the perimeter of the lake chain.

-If all of that activity wears you out, relax at the Twin Cities Jazz Festival from June 26-28 at Mears Park in Lowertown, St. Paul.
+If all of that activity wears you out, relax at the Twin Cities Jazz Festival at Mears Park in Lowertown, St. Paul.
 The lineup hasn’t been finalized yet, but last year’s event featured jazz heavy hitters like Bill Evans, Dave Brubeck and Esperanza Spalding.
 Admission is free, so you can spend as much or as little time at the highly rated concert’s three stages as seems appropriate to your trip.

 The Twin Cities have a lot to offer any time of the year, but the area really shines throughout the month of June.
 Other cities might have attractive June festivals or exciting outdoor activities, but none have such a temperate atmosphere as Minneapolis and St. Paul.
 When summer gets hot in your hometown, head north to the Land of 10,000 Lakes!